Table of Contents

 Lazy Loading

-Lazy loading delays the loading of non-critical content, like images or videos, until they’re needed.
-For example, in a paginated photo gallery, images on page 2 aren’t loaded until the user navigates there.
+Lazy loading delays the loading of non-critical content, such as images or videos, until needed.
+For example, in a paginated photo gallery, images on page 2 are not loaded until the user navigates to that page.
 This saves bandwidth and speeds up initial page loads.
-Lazy loading is often implemented with JavaScript’s IntersectionObserver API:
+Lazy loading is often implemented using JavaScript’s Intersection Observer API.

 javascript